emacs-mirror/emacs/mps/manual/source/topic/root.rst

 the :term:`unreachable` blocks.
 This is quite efficient and can be a very good approximation to :term:`liveness <live>`.

-It is therefore important that the all :term:`references` that the :term:`client program` can directly access are registered as roots, otherwise the garbage collector might recycle an object that would be used in the future.
+It is therefore important that all :term:`references` that the :term:`client program` can directly access are registered as roots, otherwise the garbage collector might recycle an object that would be used in the future.
 Some collectors, for example Boehm's, assume that all references stored in static data are roots; the Memory Pool System is more flexible, but requires the client program to declare which references are roots.

 .. index::